malkafly/endcredits/README.md

 Custom End Credits in jQuery
 =====================
-Suprisingly Great!

-Movie and credits for your website!
+Movie End Credits for your website!

 Don't you think your website deserves an ending that  of movies?
 Show all your staff, your logos and your partners with this kind of amazing component!